chadcwilliams/EEG-GAN_CognitiveScience2023/README.md

 <b>Modelling</b>:
 - <b>Classification Results</b>: This folder contains the classification performance outcome files.
-- <b>Models</b>: This folder contains scripts for each classifier (Neural Network, SVM, Logistic Regression), which was used to determine empirical and augmented performance across the seven sample sizes.
+- <b>Models</b>: This folder contains a script for the classifications (Neural Network, SVM, Logistic Regression), which was used to determine empirical and augmented performance across the seven sample sizes.

 <b>Plotting</b>:
 - <b>Figures</b>: This folder contains the manuscript figures.